ubisoft/mixer/README.md

 WARNING: Job failed: exit status 1                  duration=5m8.5314355s job=11132866 project=39094 runner=Q-sQ1rhN
 WARNING: Failed to process runner                   builds=0 error=exit status 1 executor=shell runner=Q-sQ1rhN
 ```

+The builds for the runner will be put in the current working directory `d:\gitlab_runner\working_dir` where you started the runner.

 ### Runner as a Windows service
 Using a system service could be difficult because the user profile may not be easy to access and we also need the service to access to the desktop.